Dimitrios Limnios: Early career

-Born in Volos in 1998, Limnios started his football career with Niki Volos.
-In 2012, Limnios moved to the Atromitos youth team.
+Born in Volos, Limnios started his football career at home-town club Niki Volos, before joining the youth academy of Atromitos in 2012.

 Atromitos

 In 2014, Limnios was called up to the Atromitos first team.
-At the age of 16, on 16 October 2014, he made his Superleague Greece debut against Ergotelis at Peristeri Stadium, replacing Andreas Tatos at the 84th minute.
-He is the third-youngest player to have appeared in the Greek Super League (after Kyriakos Papadopoulos and Kostas Antoniou) and he made his European debut this season against AIK in the Europa League second qualifying round.
-He is not dissimilar to Kostas Mitroglou in playing style – often swatting aside defenders with his powerful runs.
-On 4 December 2016, Limnios scored his first goal with the club in a triumphic 2–1 away win against AEL in the Super League Greece.
-The goal came one minute into first half injury time, and was assisted by Anthony Le Tallec.
+At the age of 16, on 16 October 2014, he made his Super League Greece debut against Ergotelis at Peristeri Stadium, replacing Andreas Tatos in the 84th minute.
+He became the third-youngest player to ever appear in the Greek top-tier (after Kyriakos Papadopoulos and Kostas Antoniou); he later made his European debut against AIK in the Europa League second qualifying round.

-On 6 April 2017, Atromitos accepted an offer from PAOK for the signing of the 18-year-old international winger.
-PAOK have been in negotiations with Atromitos for the 18-year-old youngster who has impressed with his performances since the start of the 2016–17 season.
-The two clubs reached an agreement in the region of €900,000 (with a 15% future resale rate) and Limnios will join PAOK in the summer transfer window.
-Limnios is described as one of the best prospects in Greek football and PAOK moved quickly to secure his services.
+On 4 December 2016, Limnios scored his first goal for Atromitos in a 2–1 away league win over AEL.